SiteAlert/sitealert-wordpress-plugin/readme.txt

 == Installation ==

 * Navigate to Add New Plugin page within your WordPress
-* Search for Quiz Master Next
+* Search for My WordPress Health Check
 * Click Install Now link on the plugin and follow the prompts
-* Activate the plugin through the 'Plugins' menu in WordPress

-**Or**

-* Upload plugin dir to the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==